brlin-tw/taiwan-bureau-of-consular-affairs-passport-application-called-waiting-number-monitoring/README.md

 Before using this application please note that:

-* This solution only fetches the called patient number information, the patient should adhere to the hospital consultation room's check-in instructions to avoid losing the qualification of the specialist consultation.
+* This solution only fetches the called number information, applicants should adhere to the agency's regulations to avoid losing the qualification of being serviced.
-* Please properly set this utility's polling behavior settings to avoid overloading the hospital's IT system.
+* Please properly set this utility's polling behavior settings to avoid overloading the agency's IT system.
-* This is NOT an official Taichung Hospital product, the author CAN NOT and WILL NOT provide compensation of any damages relating to the usage of this application.
+* This is NOT an official Bureau of Consular Affairs product, the author CAN NOT and WILL NOT provide compensation of any damages relating to the usage of this application.

 ## Prerequisites